-Since railway products must have a high resistance to wear and decay, they require oil-based treatment, which offers the maximum protection.
-In the Canadian market, the larger (Class 1) railway companies who formerly provided their own wood and preservatives and used the treating company for its processing services only, have now, for the most part, moved towards purchasing treated ties as a finished product.
-In the United States market, many Class 1 railroads still continue to require treating services only.
+Since railway products must have a high resistance to wear and decay, an oil-based treatment is required to provide the maximum protection.
+In the Canadian market, the larger (Class 1) railway companies formerly provided their own wood and preservatives and only used the treating company for treating services.
+They are now, for the most part, purchasing treated ties as a finished product.
+In the United States market, many Class 1 railroads still continue to require treating services but also purchase treated ties as finished products.